 “Understanding the genetic mechanisms underlying the assembly of brain circuits is likely to be essential to the design of new diagnostic tools and therapeutic strategies for Autistic Spectrum Disorders,” Jimena Berni wrote in the perspective, explaining that the study “links the genetic alterations and neural circuitry development revealing a novel role for the PRRG4 gene as a regulator.”

-The University of Nevada, Reno study will inspire members of several diverse fields and drive research forward in several ways, including:
+The University of Nevada, Reno Department of Biology study will inspire members of several diverse fields and drive research forward in several ways, including:

 1. Axon (nerve fibers) guidance – a range of physical interactors have been identified for PRRG proteins and these provide promising new avenues for investigation in all axon guidance systems.